FCS football championship: Bracket, schedule, scores for 2019 tournament | NCAA.com

 FCS playoffs: Schedule, scores and how to watch

 The first round of the 2019 tournament kicked off Saturday, Nov.
 30 with eight first-round games, followed by eight more second-round games on Saturday, Dec.
 7. The quarterfinals will be played Dec.
-13-14.
+13-14, and semifinals on Dec.
+21.

 All games are hosted on campus until the national championship game.
 The title will be decided on Jan.
 11, 2020 at Toyota Stadium in Frisco, Texas.